Jones Point Lighthouse

 The lighthouse usually had a keeper and an attendant appointed by the president to ensure year round operation.
 The lighthouse employees had many duties besides keeping the beacon lit 24 hours a day.
 They maintained the building itself and kept records of shipping traffic, weather, and tides.
 They worked long hours for low pay and rarely traveled far from their station.

 However, keepers did get to live in the lighthouse for free.
 For unmarried keepers, the four-room lighthouse provided plenty of space, but for men with families the house could become very cramped.
 Benjamin Greenwood, the longest serving keeper, lived with his second wife and 11 of his 14 children in the building at one point.

-While the lighthouse was physically separated from Alexandria in the 1800's, the keeper and his family were never short of visitors.
+While the lighthouse was physically separated from Alexandria in the 1800s, the keeper and his family were never short of visitors.
 As the city grew, its factories, rail yards, docks, and storehouses created a very prosperous, but also very noisy, smelly, and congested industrial center.
-The lighthouse's scenic shoreline made it a favorite recreation spot for Alexandrians and people would visit Jones Point each weekend to picnic, fish, swim, and relax along the banks of the Potomac.
+The lighthouse's scenic shoreline made it a favorite recreation spot for Alexandrians.
+People would visit Jones Point each weekend to picnic, fish, swim, and relax along the banks of the Potomac.

 Decommission and Salvation